30 Apr Weed Control in Your Zoysia Lawn

 - Best Used On/For: General outdoor weed control and crabgrass.

 When using control products, be sure to read the product labels thoroughly so that you know if the chemical can be applied to your lawn without damaging the grass.
 Follow the product label’s instructions upon application.
-Lastly, if you enjoyed reading this information, another recommended Sod University article for zoysia grass weed control is How to Remove Invading Bermudagrass and Centipede from a Zoysia Lawn and All About Zoysia Sod.
+Lastly, if you enjoyed reading this information, a few other recommended Sod University articles on zoysia grass is How to Remove Invading Bermudagrass and Centipede from a Zoysia Lawn and All About Zoysia Sod.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.